-Three referenda held to provide Puerto Ricans with self determination have been inconclusive due to confusion over “Commonwealth” proposals that are different from the current governing arrangement and different from one another and were later determined by Federal officials to not be viable.
+Three referenda held in the 20th century to provide Puerto Ricans with self determination were inconclusive due to confusion over “Commonwealth” proposals that are different from the current governing arrangement and different from one another and were later determined by Federal officials to not be viable.

-The list below summarizes the three status plebiscites that have been held in Puerto Rico and their outcomes.
+The list below summarizes the three status plebiscites that were held in Puerto Rico in the 20th century, and their outcomes.

 July 23, 1967